coosir/fireworq/doc/api.md

 Deleting a queue will not delete routings related to the queue; you are responsible to [delete][api-delete-routing] or [modify][api-put-routing] them before deleting the queue.

 Deleting a queue will not truncate the job list data store of the queue; it will be recovered if you recreate a queue of the same name.
 Under [clustering multiple instances][section-backup], other instances may continue pushing jobs into the queue until the queue definition is synchronized.
-This happens at most [`FIREWORQ_CONFIG_REFRESH_INTERVAL`][env-config-refresh-interval] after the queue has been deleted.
+This happens at most [`MIDDLEMAN_CONFIG_REFRESH_INTERVAL`][env-config-refresh-interval] after the queue has been deleted.

 If you delete [the default queue][env-queue-default], the queue will be recreated when the queue definitions are reloaded.